daun/stimulus-controller-resolver/README.md

 - [Static](#static-resolver) for direct imports
 - [Dynamic](#dynamic-resolver) for lazyloading controllers as dynamic imports
-- [Conditional](#conditional-resolver) for lazyloading controllers under customizable conditions
+- [Conditional](#conditional-resolver) for lazyloading controllers under customizable conditions:
+  - element enters the viewport
+  - media query is matched
+  - browser is idle
+  - event is triggered

 ## Installation